 Stop pushing the actuator and it will move a fraction back to the left by itself.

-Watching the Win-Star system in action isn't particularly interesting but listening to everything moving in the engine is fascinating.
+Watching the MB Star or Win-Star system in action isn't very interesting but listening to everything moving in the engine is fascinating.
 Teaching the bite and release points moves the actuator through a few movement with the engine off.
-You can hear the clutch moving and working out where the clutch is and where the actuator should be sitting.
+You can hear the clutch moving and working out where the clutch is and where the actuator should be.

 The adjustment is over in a few seconds but makes the car so much better